 Winter really is the worst time of the year for hitting the road.
 The cold weather and increased chance of conditions like ice and fog means the risk of accidents and breakdowns is higher than at other times of year – and motorists have to take extra precautions to ensure the safety of themselves and their passengers.
-As yet another cold snap envelops the UK, make sure you’re following these expert tips and guidelines for driving in wintry conditions…
+As yet another cold snap envelops the UK, make sure you’re following these expert driving tips and guidelines for driving in wintry conditions…

 Plan your journey – and leave extra time